jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianonesample.md

 #### Additional Statistics
 - Descriptives: Sample size, sample mean, sample standard deviation, and standard error of the mean.

+#### Repeatability
+- Set seed: Gives the option to set a seed for your analysis.
+Setting a seed will exclude random processes influencing an analysis.

 #### Plots
 - Prior and posterior: Displays the prior and posterior distribution of the effect size under the alternative hypothesis.
   - Additional info: Adds the Bayes factor computed with the user-defined prior; adds a probability wheel depicting the odds of the data under the null vs. alternative hypothesis; adds the median and the 95% credible interval of the posterior distribution of the effect size